 The steps you can take for prevention of diabetes include:

 Following are the treatments of type 2 diabetes:

-Managing diabetes is often a challenging task but to prevail over this disease, you need to follow the preventions and treatments very strictly.
+Managing diabetes is often a challenging task but to prevail over this disease, you need to follow the prevention and treatments very strictly.